wilk/AngularJS-Amsterdam-Conference/README.md

   - Useful Modules
     - ngResource
       - What is it?
-      - $resource service usage
+      - $resource service
       - Code sample
     - ngRoute
       - What is it?
-      - $routeProvider usage
+      - $routeProvider
       - $routeParams
       - Code sample
     - ngCookie